About Medical Radiation & Imaging Professionals

-Medical Radiation Technologists (MRTs) are highly trained specialists who perform diagnostic imaging examinations and administer radiation therapy treatments.
-MRTs are found in emergency departments, operating rooms, mobile breast screening vans, diagnostic imaging departments and clinics.
+Medical Radiation & Imaging Professionals (MRIPs) are highly trained specialists who perform diagnostic imaging examinations and administer radiation therapy treatments.
+MRIPs are found in emergency departments, operating rooms, mobile breast screening vans, diagnostic imaging departments and clinics.

 Nuclear Medicine Technologists have technical expertise in the use of radiopharmaceuticals and radiation physics, allowing them to perform diagnostic imaging procedures with sophisticated technology.
 Nuclear Medicine Technologists may specialize in Positron Emission Tomography - Computed Tomography (PET/CT) as well.